 - 1.1.1 Beckett Rankine (BR) has been commissioned by Uber Boat by Thames Clippers (UBTC) to undertake the Environmental Impact Assessment (EIA) Screening Report for the Temporary Hammersmith Pier and Barnes Pier which form the fixed infrastructure for the Hammersmith Ferry scheme.
-These piers will be in use to provide a temporary river crossing while Hammersmith bridge is closed to pedestrians during refurbishment works.
-UBTC have been contracted by Transport for London (TfL) to provide the ferry service and associated enabling infrastructure. - 1.1.2 This report aims to inform an EIA Screening Opinion under the following regulations: - The Town and Country Planning (Environmental Impact Assessment) Regulations 2017; where the relevant authorities are: - The London Borough of Hammersmith and Fulham (LBHF) - The London Borough of Richmond upon Thames (LBRuT) - The Marine Works (Environmental Impact Assessment) (Amendment) Regulations 2017; where the relevant authorities are: - The Marine Management Organisation (MMO) - 1.1.3 This report accompanies a written request for an EIA Screening Opinion, and it will inform the relevant authorities about the potential for significant environmental effects arising from the proposed development, in accordance with requirements of the above referred regulations.
+These piers will be in use to provide a temporary river crossing should Hammersmith bridge be closed to pedestrians and cyclists once more.
+This closure may be due to refurbishment works or ongoing safety concerns.
+UBTC have been contracted by Transport for London (TfL) to provide the ferry service and associated enabling infrastructure. - 1.1.2 This report serves as an update to the screening request, made in May 2021, as requested by the LPA's.
+The report offers further information and updates following the re-opening of the bridge to inform the EIA Screening Opinion under the following regulations: - The Town and Country Planning (Environmental Impact Assessment) Regulations 2017; where the relevant authorities are: - The London Borough of Hammersmith and Fulham (LBHF) - The London Borough of Richmond upon Thames (LBRuT) - The Marine Works (Environmental Impact Assessment) (Amendment) Regulations 2017; where the relevant authorities are: - The Marine Management Organisation (MMO) - 1.1.3 It should be noted that the MMO has issued a negative screening opinion and confirmed that a further Environment Statement is not required.
+While the MMO has been determined, reference to the EIA regulations are retained for clarity. - 1.1.4 This report accompanies a written request for an EIA Screening Opinion, and it will inform the relevant authorities about the potential for significant environmental effects arising from the proposed development, in accordance with requirements of the above referred regulations.